Are you or your boyfriend too busy for a relationship? Here are FOUR TIPS on how to handle balancing a relationship with career, ministry & life!

 Ask yourself: Am I really too busy for a relationship or am I just not consciously making it a priority?
 If something is of high priority for you, there needs to be an investment of effort, time and energy.
 As such, you may need to:

-Set a date day every week where you spend undisturbed time with one another.
-No phone disturbances, no "shop talk" - just you too.
+- Set a date day every week where you spend undisturbed time with one another.
+No phone disturbances, no “shop talk” – just you two.

 Tip #2 when you’re too busy for a relationship: You can’t win them all.

 Let’s accept it–we can’t have it all!
 This is not to say that God wouldn’t help us to do well in our career, our ministry, or our relationship.
 Yet, we need to acknowledge that as humans, WE HAVE LIMITS.